 Please read the State Department’s guidelines pursuant to the Data Quality Information Act before submitting inquiries under this Act.

 The www.state.gov website serves as the State Department’s portal of information on U.S. foreign policy and information about the State Department.
-It is managed by the Office of Website Management, Bureau of Public Affairs.
+It is managed by the Office of Global Web Platforms, Bureau of Global Public Affairs.

 Every effort has been made to provide accurate and complete information.
 However, we cannot guarantee that there will be no errors.
 Neither the U.S. Government nor the State Department assumes any legal liability for the accuracy, completeness, or usefulness of any information, product, or process disclosed herein, or represents that use of such information, product, or process would not infringe on privately owned rights.